S. Srinivasa Iyengar: Nehru report

-In the Congress session held at Nagpur in November 1927, decision was made to draw up a "Labour Constitution of the future Government of India".
+In the Congress session held at Madras in November 1927, decision was made to draw up a "Labour Constitution of the future Government of India".
 Motilal Nehru was elected as the convenor of the Constitution Drafting Committee.
 On 10 August 1928, the committee submitted its report declaring dominion status as the goal of the Congress.
 The report was presented at the Lucknow session of the Indian National Congress held between 28 August 1928 and 31 August 1928.

 On 30 August 1928, Jawaharlal Nehru, Srinivasa Iyengar and Subhas Chandra Bose formed the Indian Independence League.
 This league declared purna swaraj or complete independence from British rule as its ultimate goal and not dominion status.
-Srinivasa Iyengar was elected President of the league with Nehru and Bose as its secretaries.
+Iyengar was elected President of the league with Nehru and Bose as its secretaries.

 When the All-Parties Report (known as the Nehru Report) was published in 1928 outlining a constitution for India in terms of Dominion status, Srinivasa Iyengar organised the Independence League with himself as president and Jawaharlal Nehru and Subhas Chandra Bose as leading members.

-Iyengar was elected President of the Congress Democratic Party with Subhas Chandra Bose as its Secretary.
-Srinivasa Iyengar, however, announced his retirement from active public life early in 1930.
+Srinivasa Iyengar was elected President of the Congress Democratic Party with Subhas Chandra Bose as its Secretary.
+Iyengar, however, announced his retirement from active public life early in 1930.

 Later life

 Srinivasa Iyengar briefly returned to politics in 1938 and supported Subhas Chandra Bose as president of the Congress.
 However, when Bose formed the Forward Bloc, he described it as a "leaky boat."
 He was also upset with the outbreak of the Second World War.
-While presiding over a session of the Tyagaraja Bakajana Sabha in 1938, Srinivasa Iyengar spoke:
+While presiding over a session of the Tyagaraja Bakajana Sabha in 1938, Iyengar spoke:

 Death

 Iyenger made a brief return to political life in 1939, upon the outbreak of World War II and the debate of whether Indians should back the British effort, banking on their goodwill later to deliver independence, or oppose the entry of Indian army into the war without consultation of the Indian people.
 He died suddenly on 19 May 1941, at his residence in Madras.

-Iyengar died at his residence in Madras on 29 May 1941.
+Iyengar died at his residence in Madras on 19 May 1941.
 He was 66 years old at the time.

 Family

 Srinivasa Iyengar was married to the third daughter of Sir V. Bhashyam Aiyangar.
-He had a son, S. Parthasarathy. and a daughter, Ambujammal who was the founder of the Srinivasa Gandhi Nilayam.
+He had a son, S. Parthasarathy, and a daughter, Ambujammal who was the founder of the Srinivasa Gandhi Nilayam.
 Parthasarathy studied law and practised as a lawyer before becoming an entrepreneur.
 He served as the founder and director of the Industrial Development Commission of Madras state and founded the Prithvi Insurance company.
 In his later life, he became a Hindu monk and adopted the name Swami Anvananda.